keriganmarketing/medlicense/user/pages/03.services/03.insurance-credentialing/default.md

         route: /_partials/_state-medical-board-links
 enablefeatureboxes: false
 visible: true
-googletitle: 'Insurance Credentialing'
-googledesc: "We make receiving your insurance credentials straightforward and reduce the time it takes to complete your Insurance Credentialing Process.
-To initiate the process, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3 to 5 business days.\r\n"
+googletitle: 'Physician Insurance Credentialing Services'
+googledesc: 'Physician Insurance Credentialing Services for Doctors seeking to credential with all Insurance Companies and Health Plans and in any of the 50 States'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Insurance Credentialing | MedLicense.com'
-twitterdescription: "We make receiving your insurance credentials straightforward and reduce the time it takes to complete your Insurance Credentialing Process.
-To initiate the process, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3 to 5 business days.\r\n"
+twitterdescription: 'We make receiving your insurance credentials straightforward and reduce the time it takes to complete your Insurance Credentialing Process.
+To initiate the process, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3 to 5 business days.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Insurance Credentialing | MedLicense.com'
-facebookdesc: "We make receiving your insurance credentials straightforward and reduce the time it takes to complete your Insurance Credentialing Process.
-To initiate the process, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3 to 5 business days.\r\n"
+facebookdesc: 'We make receiving your insurance credentials straightforward and reduce the time it takes to complete your Insurance Credentialing Process.
+To initiate the process, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3 to 5 business days.'
 facebookimg: /home/medlicense-social-card.jpg
 ---